Covering and packing mixed-integer linear programs with a fixed number of constraints: Approximation and convex hull: Conclusion and further research

 \section{Conclusion and further research}

 This paper presents approximation schemes for various mixed-integer problems with a fixed number of constraints.
 By analyzing the structure of the extremes points of the associated polytope of such problems, we decompose it into multidimensional knapsack cover instances with a single continuous variable per dimension.
 By leveraging approximation algorithms from the knapsack literature, we obtain a PTAS for~\p.
 Utilizing a similar methodology, an FPTAS and an $\epsilon$-approximate formulation is presented for the one-dimensional case.
 For the one-dimensional case with uniform bounds, we propose a perfect compact formulation.
 To obtain these results, some classical knapsack results are extended to incorporate continuous variables.
-These results are especially valuable as they provide a framework to design algorithms and tight formulations for similarly structured problems such as fixed-charge, facility location, and supplier selection problems.
-We also derive analogous results for the packing and assignment variants of \p.
+These results are especially valuable as they provide a framework to design algorithms and tight formulations for similarly structured problems.
+We also derive analogous results for the packing and more general variants of \p.

 Several promising directions for future research emerge from this work.
 A natural first direction is to extend the results to more general versions of \p\ with bounded integer variables and piecewise-linear objective functions.
 Also, obtaining an $\epsilon$-approximate formulation for~\p~presents an interesting avenue for further exploration.